-- 1. Two or more get of the sire per entry. - 2.
-Either sex of get may be shown and can include partbred or purebred. - 3.
-Limited to one entry per nominated sire.
+- Two or more get of the sire per entry. - Either sex of get may be shown and can include part or pure bred. - Limited to one entry per nominated sire.
 One number is issued to each group.
-The entry number is to be placed on the lead exhibitor in the group. - 4.
-The owner of the nominated Sire must give signed permission of entry. - 5.
-Basis of Judging Judged with emphasis on the reproductive likeness, uniformity, quality of breed characteristics and conformation excluding colour. - 6.
+The entry number is to be placed on the lead exhibitor in the group. - The owner of the nominated Sire must give signed permission of entry. - 1.
+Basis of Judging Judged with emphasis on the reproductive likeness, uniformity, quality of breed characteristics and conformation excluding colour.
 This class does not Workout Each group is lined up in profile (nose to tail) in order to be judged.

-I - OWNER/BREEDER CLASSES
+P-OWNER/BREEDER CLASSES